-Why Does Our Community Need Girls+ Rock Camp?
+Why Girls+ Rock Camp?

-It will grow and diversify our music community.
+It grows and diversifies our music community.

 Although a more diverse range of talented folks are supporting and fronting musical acts in our community in recent years, there remains a concerning lack of gender and cultural diversity, overall, in our local music scene.
 This same trend exists in the NB music industry at large.
 The lack of diversity is problematic to us as it suggests that our music scene and is not equally accessible or inviting to everyone in our community.
 By extending our programs to underrepresented groups, working with cultural organizations and offering priority registration to First Nations and People of Colour, we hope to open the door for other groups to continue to diversify our music community.